| | | | | | | | | |

 • Stir that risotto!
 It’s true – stirring the risotto makes it creamy.
 Don’t skip this step!

 • Hot, flavoursome broth.
 I like to use a vegetable stock cube in all my risotto recipes.
-For my mushroom risotto, I also make a quick stock from dried porcini mushrooms just to amp up that umami flavor.
+For my mushroom risotto, I also make a quick stock from dried porcini mushrooms just to amp up that umami flavour.

 • Garnish.
 I fry up some mushrooms just to go on top of the risotto.
 I also like to garnish with fresh herbs or greens – here I used watercress, but parsley, arugula (rocket leaf) or even basil would work well too.